xapian/xapian-docsprint/glossary.rst

  the original probabilistic weighting scheme, and recent TREC tests have shown BM25 to be the best of the known probabilistic weighting schemes.
 It's sometimes known as "Okapi BM25" since it was first implemented in an academic IR system called Okapi.

-**BM25+**
- The weighting derived from the BM25 weighting formula.
-BM25+ is an improvement over BM25 weighting scheme.
+BM25+ is another weighting scheme derived from the BM25 weighting formula.
 It adds a lower-bound to Term Frequency normalization.
- Thus, it can be generally called as "Lower-bounded BM25".
-Originally proposed by Lv-Zhai in CIKM11 paper, BM25+ has been proved to be more effective than BM25 in the tests conducted by Lv-Zhai.
+ BM25+ is useful when there are very long documents in the collection as it gives proper weights to those documents when any query term occurs in them and thereby, minimizing the chances of over-penalizing those very long documents.

 **Boolean Retrieval**
  Retrieving the set of documents that match a boolean query (e.g. a